rblack3/Temporal-order-lifecycle/README.md

-# Temporal Order Workflow Assessment
+# Temporal Order Workflow Demonstration

 This project implements a durable Order Lifecycle orchestration using the Temporal Python SDK, demonstrating core concepts like parent/child workflows, signals, timers, retries, and task-queue isolation.